-Ordinal numbers are words representing position or rank in a sequential order.
-The order may be of size, importance, chronology, or else.
-These numbers may be written in English with numerals and letter suffixes: 1st, 2nd, 3rd, 4th, 5th etc. Because ordinal numbers can be an important part of documents, we have created a possibility to add ordinal numbers to templates.
+Ordinal numbers represent position or rank in a sequential order.
+The order may be of size, importance, chronology, etc. These numbers may be written in English with numerals and letter suffixes: 1st, 2nd, 3rd, 4th, 5th, and so on.
+Because ordinal numbers can be an important part of documents, we have created the possibility to add ordinal numbers to templates.
 This step-by-step tutorial describes how to utilize an already prepared field function in your template(s) in order to place ordinals.

 Please note: This article requires an already created template.
-If you haven’t created a template yet, please have a look at this article.
-The attached document is as well a template that can be merged with an account.
-If you haven’t merged a template yet, please have a look at this article.
+If you haven’t created a template before, have a look at this article before continuing.
+The attached Ordinal numbers template document is a template that can be merged with an account.
+If you haven’t merged a template before, have a look at this article.

 Open your template.
-If you are not seeing the field codes in this template, simply hit ‘ALT’+’F9’ on your keyboard to toggle the view.
+If you do not see the field codes in this template, hit ALT + F9 on your keyboard to toggle the view.
 General information about field codes can be found here.

-Step 3: Copy the whole block an past it into your template
+Step 3.
+Copy the whole block and paste it into your template

 Now replace the <> field by a field of your choice.
 You could add a data field or any other numeric field from the Template Designer TreeView.
 In this case, only the day is displayed.